 Problems may occur when negotiating transmission rates.
 Therefore, test whether the connection can be established when you adjust the settings for the LAN port being used:

 - Open the FRITZ!Box user interface on a different device.

 - Click "Network" in the "Home Network" menu.

 - If "Green Mode" is enabled in the "LAN Settings" section for the LAN port being used, enable "Power Mode".

 - If "Power Mode" is enabled for the LAN port being used, enable "Green Mode".

 8 Testing a different LAN port

-- If your device can access the FRITZ!Box and the Internet when connected to different LAN ports, use one of these LAN ports instead.
+- If your device can access the FRITZ!Box and the internet when connected to the other LAN-port, use that LAN port instead.

 - Connect a different device to the LAN port on the FRITZ!Box.